A clinical trial could mean a big change in the type of care you're getting now. You may get a cutting-edge treatment that few people have had before.

 You get the chance to ask all your questions before you agree to take part.

 How Do I Find a Prostate Cancer Clinical Trial?

 Your doctor may suggest a specific clinical trial to you as one of your treatment options.
-If not, ask if he knows about one that would be right for you.
-He may also help you search for one.
+If not, ask if they know about one that would be right for you.
+They may also help you search for one.

 Check these groups to find out about where to join a trial:

 - National Cancer Institute

 - The U.S. National Institutes of Health

 - Online clinical trial listing services, such as eCancerTrials, CenterWatch, and ClinicalTrialsSearch

 The National Cancer Institute offers an online checklist of the information you need to search for a trial.
 Your doctor can help you fill it out.
 Once you find a trial that looks right for you, you or your doctor can contact the research team so you can apply.